brandingbrand/flagship/packages/app-router/README.md

 ];
 ```

-### Step 2: Register Routes and Initialize the App Router
+### Step 2: Register Routes and Initialize Router

+Use the `register` function to set up routes and configure the root layout:

 ```typescript
 import {register} from '@brandingbrand/code-app-router';